mechagrue/profitbricks-powershell/README.md

 Cmdlet          Stop-PBServer                                      1.0.0.0    Profitbricks
 ```

+### Get Help for a Commandlet

-To get help for a specific commandlet do following:
+To get help for a specific commandlet do the following:

 ```
 Get-Help Set-Profitbricks -Full